The climate crisis and extinction

 The climate crisis and mass extinction are caused by humans

 The situation described above for primates holds true as a general rule: The climate crisis and mass extinction are two man-made, existential crises that are occurring simultaneously with numerous interactions.
-Neither can be deemed less dangerous or subordinate.
+Neither can be deemed less dangerous or lower-priority.
 We must tackle them together.

 How tightly the climate and biodiversity are intertwined can be studied in the rainforests.
-No other ecosystem anywhere else on Earth has more animal and plant species.
+No other ecosystem on Earth has more animal and plant species.
 More tree species thrive on one hectare of Yasuní National Park in Ecuador than in all of North America.
 More insect species can be found on a single ancient rainforest tree than in all of Europe.
 As carbon sinks and rainmakers, intact forests play an important role in regulating the climate and are crucial to the fight against catastrophic climate change.
 Plants absorb the greenhouse gas carbon dioxide (CO2) from the air and store it over the long term.

 The rainforest as a carbon sink

 The climate crisis is having a particularly dramatic effect at the 18 ‘tipping points’.
 These are areas in which slow changes suddenly accelerate and become irreversible.
-Amazonia is one such danger point: Once we humans have caused a certain level of rainforest destruction, the ecosystem will collapse inexorably and irretrievably.
+Amazonia is one such danger point: Once humans have caused a certain level of rainforest destruction, the ecosystem will collapse inexorably and irretrievably.
 Then, in addition to the vast biodiversity, one of the most important climate stabilizers will be lost – one in which a quarter of the carbon exchange between the atmosphere and the world’s biosphere takes place.

-The decisive factor is the functioning of the water cycle: The rainforest itself produces much of the rain it receives.
-This cycle can be weakened decisively by the ongoing clearing of forests and the global warming that has already taken place.
+The decisive factor here is the functioning of the water cycle: The rainforest itself produces much of the rain it receives.
+This cycle can be seriously weakened by the ongoing clearing of forests and the global warming that has already taken place.
 The evergreen rainforest would change to a seasonal forest or grassland adapted to drought.
 Some studies suggest that Amazonia will tip once 20 to 25 percent of the forest has been destroyed.
 According to other research, this point of no return has already been passed.

 Moreover, tipping points should not be viewed in isolation, but as a series of cascading effects: When one domino falls, it topples the next one.
 A tipping of the West African monsoon could thus have devastating consequences for Amazonia.
 A regional shift in precipitation patterns could result in the greening of the Sahara and, as a result, less desert dust being blown across the Atlantic.
 This would deprive the Amazon rainforest of an important source of fertilizer.